 **Originally published March 12th, 2019.
 Updated February 13th, 2020**

 Over the past few years, social media users – Instagram users in particular – from all over the globe have begun making a living from paid posts and collaborative marketing campaigns.
 The platform offers an ideal space for brand ambassadorship.
 It’s a place where influential users recommend products and services to their loyal audience in organic and authentic ways.

-Influencer marketing has taken the social media world by storm, so much so that is now an almost $2 billion industry.
-And with the influencer space estimated to grow to a $5-10 billion industry by 2020, it’s clearly a marketing force that is thriving and is here to stay.
+Influencer marketing has taken the social media world by storm, so much so that it is now an almost $2 billion industry.
+And with the influencer space estimated to grow to a $5-10 billion industry by the end of this year, it’s a marketing force that is clearly thriving and here to stay.

 But don’t feel like you can’t break through the noise and succeed in the industry.
 While it is true that the fashion space is incredibly crowded, there are a number of ways you can stand out.
 To make it in fashion and beauty, you really have to work diligently to set yourself apart.
 You must constantly create amazing and unique content.

 So how is this done, you ask?
 Have no fear!
 We have a few tips that will help you succeed in the fashion influencing game.

 During the infancy of fashion influencing, sharing your personal style with the world was all that the task entailed.
 Super high res, editorial photos weren’t a necessity.
 And it wasn’t necessarily industry standard to wear the latest designs.
 Basically, you just needed to consistently share.